Grow Your Consultancy Using The Hub Firm Method

 An important one to get clear is to manage the expectations on both sides.
 Referrals are not always reciprocal or the main purpose of the relationship.
 Some specialists work purely as freelancers for other firms because they don't enjoy the marketing and sales part of running a business.

 I'll leave you with my top tip: Draw out a Hub Firm around your expertise.
 Who should be in the centre?
-Do you want to grow your business through leading the Hub Firm or reducing your marketing time by joining other people's Hub?
+Do you want to grow your business by leading the Hub Firm or reducing your marketing time by joining other people's Hub?
 Or maybe you don't want to do this at all and prefer to employ someone or stay small?

 Now, which kind of expert would you put in each position on the diagram above?
 Are you ready to put some real names against all or some of these?
 Are you already working this way with some people, and which ones need some effort to come on board?
 Where are the gaps in the service you can offer your clients or Hub owner?
 How can you meet people to fill those gaps?